 However, the detailed design will reduce the requirements for primary materials e.g., the carriageway surfacing and subbase will be carefully considered to minimise the requirements for importing primary material.
 Materials will also be derived from recycled, secondary, or re-used origin as far as practicable within the design specifications to reduce natural resource depletion.
-Specifying TS2010 surface course also allows a wider array of aggregate sources to be considered when compared to typical stone mastic asphalt (SMA).
+Specifying TS2010 surface course allows a wider array of aggregate sources to be considered when compared to typical stone mastic asphalt (SMA).
 As a result, the use of TS2010 should reduce the usage of imported aggregates and increase the use of a wider range of sustainable aggregate sources.
 The design life for the TS2010 surfacing is also estimated to be 20 years.
 The enhanced durability of TS2010 therefore reduces reoccurring routine maintenance and associated levels of traffic disruption to this section of road over the period.

-A SWMP template, which is available within BEAR SharePoint, will be partially completed be the Design Engineer (design section) and then the Design Engineer will supply the Contractor with the SWMP to complete the contract delivery section.
+A SWMP template will be partially completed be the Design Engineer and then the Design Engineer will supply the Contractor with the SWMP to complete the contract delivery section.
 The SWMP will provide details of the following:

-- The quantity and type of waste that will be produced, - How waste will be minimised, reused, recycled, recovered, or otherwise diverted from landfill, - How materials that cannot be reused, recycled, or recovered will be removed from site and consigned, transported and disposed of in full accordance with all relevant UK legislation.
+- The quantity and type of waste that will be produced, - How waste will be minimised, reused, recycled, recovered, or otherwise diverted from landfill, - How materials that cannot be reused, recycled, or recovered will be removed from site and consigned, transported and disposed of in full accordance with all relevant legislation.

-Considering the nature, duration, size and scale of the scheme, and with implementation of the mitigation detailed below, the proposed works impacts on material assets and waste throughout the construction period are therefore assessed to be temporary negligible adverse in magnitude.
+Considering the nature of the scheme, and with implementation of the mitigation detailed below, the proposed works impacts on material assets and waste throughout the construction period are therefore assessed to be temporary negligible adverse in magnitude.